Appearance

 How It Works

-You describe a change → AI analyzes it → GitHub Copilot implements → You review → It goes live1.
+You describe a change → AI analyzes it → the pipeline implements it → You review → It goes live1.
 You Describe the Change

 Write a natural language description of what you want: